top of page

 Walking/ Trotting

-Asking your horse to move forward with positive reinforcement is very different from how the majority of horse riders were taught to ask.
+Asking your horse to move forward with positive reinforcement is very different from traditional riding.
 For those looking to ride strictly with R+, you cannot just use your legs or a whip to make the horse move forward.
-Even though those cues can be taught over time with positive reinforcement, they cannot be used initially without tapping into negative reinforcement.
+Even though those cues can be taught over time with positive reinforcement, they cannot be used initially.

 Asking your horse to move forward under saddle begins on the ground with a solid vocal cue to move forward.
 Once your horse reliably walks when you say "walk on" and trots when you say "trot" (or whatever other vocal cues you use) you can begin work under saddle.